Charles Wilsonn: Career

 In 1775 Wilsonn went into partnership with his brother Richard in the bookbinding and stationery business.
 When his brother left the business in 1779, Wilsonn went into partnership with Charles Sinclaire.
 He also acted as deputy to his father as receiver of window duties.

 In 1783 he was a Freeman of the Stationers Company, and he also joined the City of London Corporation as common councillor for the Langbourn ward, an office he retained until 1790.
 In October 1784 he wrote to William Pitt as "a sincere admirer of the present administration", offering to take on the receivership of the new window tax as efficiently "as I now do the old window tax account".
-He was given instead receivership of the commutation tax for Middlesex and also wheelcarriage, servants, horses, waggons, carts, shops and assessed taxes.
+He was given instead receivership of the commutation tax for Middlesex and also wheel carriage, servants, horses, waggons, carts, shops and assessed taxes.
 He gave evidence to the Privy Council on gold coin in 1788.
 In 1791 he was trading as a stationer on his own account and was in livery by 1792.
 In 1792 he wrote to the prime minister, begging him to preserve the gold standard.
 He was a member of the committee that sponsored the Enfield infantry in 1794.
 In 1795 he signed the London merchants' declaration of loyalty to Pitt's government.
 He was in various business ventures in the City of London, and was listed as an East India Company stockholder in 1795.
 For the loyalty loan of 1797, he subscribed £25,000 as a resident of Enfield and another £25,000 as a merchant at Change Alley.
 He was also a governor of Christ's Hospital.
 In 1803 he was a director of the Globe Insurance Company.
 One of his fellow directors was Miles Peter Andrews, with whom he was connected through the Pigou family.

 Andrews was a Member of Parliament (MP) for Bewdley, and on his death in 1814 Wilsonn was elected MP for Bewdley.
 He did not contribute to debates and all his known votes were for the ministerial side.
 In 1816 and 1817 he opposed Catholic relief.
 He resigned the seat in 1818.